 At what age should you buy life insurance?

-The younger you are, the less you’ll pay for life insurance.
-However, most people don’t need to use life insurance benefits until they are older or retired.
-If you can afford to purchase life insurance in your 30’s or 40’s, it’s a smart idea.
+The younger you are, the less you are likely to pay for life insurance, assuming that you are in good health.
+However, most people do not need to use life insurance benefits until they are older or retired.
+If you can afford to purchase life insurance in your 30’s or 40’s, it is typically recommended to do so by insurance experts.
 Most life insurance companies will allow you to purchase a policy up until age 80.

 What are the best life insurance companies?

-There isn’t one life insurance company that stands out as the best for everyone.
+There is not one life insurance company that stands out as the best for everyone.
 Look at the customer reviews, financial strength and policy options that each company offers.
-You’ll also need to get multiple quotes to determine which company can offer you the best deal.
+You might also benefit from getting multiple quotes to determine which company can offer you the best deal.